Avengers: The Kang Dynasty Writer Reveals If Fantastic Four and X-Men Will Be Included in the Film (Exclusive)

 Ant-Man and the Wasp: Quantumania is in theaters now!

-What do you think about his comments?
-Would you like to see the X-Men and the Fantastic Four in the next Avengers movie?
+What do you think about Jeff Loveness' comments?
+Would you like to see the X-Men and the Fantastic Four in Avengers: The Kang Dynasty?
 Let us know in the comments below or by hitting up our writer @NateBrail on Twitter!